History of Women and Hate Crime Law

 Women deserve better.
 Seventeen years we have been waiting for equality under hate crime laws and this Bill should not pass into law without us.
 The establishment of the working group has been delayed due to Covid-19 and may take 2-3 years to reach a conclusion, with no guarantee its work will even continue beyond the upcoming Scottish election.

 We concur with the evidence given by Lucy Hunter Blackburn of MBM Policy Analysis that the default position should be for sex to be included in the Bill.
 The counter arguments given by Engender et al are not compelling: they state that including men as well as women is problematic – however, the characteristic of race includes white as well as black, religion also covers those with no beliefs, and, to our knowledge, these have never been raised as an issue.
-The recent Domestic Abuse (Scotland) Act 2018 is written in neutral language so covers people of both sexes, and no concerns regarding this were raised in written evidence to Parliament.
+The recent Domestic Abuse (Scotland) Act 2018 is written in neutral language so covers both sexes, and no concerns regarding this were raised in written evidence to Parliament.
 Whilst the majority of offences are committed by men against women it would be foolish not to recognise the minority of reverse situations, and indeed would be discriminatory not to provide equal access to the law for both sexes.

 Engender also argues that much of gendered violence and hate crime occurs in the home rather than in public.
 Again, this may be unnecessarily over-complicating the issue as these criticisms can also be levelled at other characteristics: violence and abuse of the elderly and to people with disabilities may occur at home or in care settings, yet this has not been raised as a reason as to why aggravated offences cannot be applied.